One-step replica symmetry breaking of random regular NAE-SAT I: The second moment

 \subsection{Correlated regime}

-In this subsection, we study the contributions to the second moment of $\bN_s^{\tr}$ from the correlated regime, where $|\rho(\bsig) - \frac{1}{2}| > k^2 2^{-k/2}$.
+In this subsection, we study the contributions to the second moment of $\bN_s^{\tr}$ from the correlated regime, where $|\zeta(\bsig) - \frac{1}{2}| > k^2 2^{-k/2}$.

-In \cite[Section 4]{dss16}, they studied the total number of clusters in the correlated regime.
-Although we have additional restriction such that the clusters should be of a certain size, the proof is similar to the arguments given in \cite{dss16}.
+The total number of clusters in the correlated regime was studied \cite[Section 4]{dss16}.
+Although we have the additional restriction that the clusters should be of a certain size, the proof is similar to the arguments given in \cite{dss16}.
 To this end, we adopt similar notations as in \cite[Section 4]{dss16}: abbreviate $\srr:= \{0,1\}$ and partition $\srr\srr:=\{0,1\}^{2}$ into $\srr\srr^{=}:=\{00,11\}$ and $\srr\srr^{\neq}:=\{01,10\}$.
 Also, for $\bsig \in \Omega_2^{E}$, define

 where $\pi_{\srr\srr^{=}}$ (resp.$\pi_{\srr\srr}$) denote the fraction of $\srr\srr^{=}$ variables (resp. $\srr\srr$) variables in $\bsig$.
-Note that if $\big|\rho(\bsig)-\frac{1}{2}\big|>k^{2}2^{-k/2}$, then $\big| 2\alpha(\bsig)-\frac{1}{2}\big|>2k^{2}2^{-k/2}-O(k2^{-k})>k2^{-k/2}$ holds.
+Note that if $\big|\zeta(\bsig)-\frac{1}{2}\big|>k^{2}2^{-k/2}$, then $\big| 2\alpha(\bsig)-\frac{1}{2}\big|>2k^{2}2^{-k/2}-O(k2^{-k})>k2^{-k/2}$ holds.
 We divide the contributions to $\E\bN^{2}_{\bs}\equiv \E \bN^{\tr}_{s^1}\bN^{\tr}_{s^2}$ from the correlated regime into \textit{near-identical} and \textit{intermediate} regimes and write

 where $(n_{\ttt}^{i})_{\ttt\in \FFF_{\tr}}, i=1,2,$ is the free tree profile of $\bsig\in \Omega_2^{E}$ in $i$'th copy (cf. Remark \ref{rem:clustersize:2ndmo}). \begin{prop} For any sequence $(\bs_n)_{n\geq 1} \in (0,\log 2)^{2}$, there exists a constant $\widetilde{C}=\widetilde{C}(\alpha,k)$ such that